Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Datasets

 \subsection{Dataset Usage}

 In this section, we investigate the frequency with which each dataset set has been used.
 The purpose of this analysis is to highlight the importance of each dataset and recommend the most important datasets to use for evaluating bias mitigation methods.
+For this purpose, we consider \pubexp of the \puball publications, as only these \pubexp publications perform empirical experiments.
+The remaining publications do not present any empirical experiment and thus do not consider any dataset.

-Among the 81 datasets, two are concerned with synthetic data (i.e., ``synthetic'' and ``semi-synthetic'') which we address in Section~\ref{data:synth}.
+Among the 83 datasets, two are concerned with synthetic data (i.e., ``synthetic'' and ``semi-synthetic'') which we address in Section~\ref{data:synth}.
 Therefore, we are left with \dataunique datasets.
-59\% of the datasets (48 out of \dataunique) are used by only one publication during their experiments.
+59\% of the datasets (48 out of \dataunique) are used only once during experiments.
 Another 14\% of the datasets (11 out of \dataunique) are only used twice.
 Thereby, 73\% of the datasets (59 out of \dataunique) are used rarely (by one or two publications).

 Table \ref{table:dataset-count} list the frequency of the remaining 22 datasets (used in three or more publications).
+A list of all datasets can be found in our online repository~\citep{homepage}.
 In addition to the frequency, a percentage is provided (i.e., how many of the \pubexp publications use this datasets).
 Among all datasets, the Adult dataset is used most frequently (by 77\% of the publications).
-While the Adult dataset contains information from the 1994 US census, Ding et al.~\cite{ding2021retiring} derived new datasets from the US census from 2014 to 2018.
+While the Adult dataset contains information from the 1994 US census, \citet{ding2021retiring} derived new datasets from the US census from 2014 to 2018.

 Five other datasets are used by 10\% or more of the publications (COMPAS, German Communities and Crime, Bank, Law School).
 This shows that in order to enable a simple comparison with existing work, one should consider at least the Adult and COMPAS dataset.
-A list of all datasets can be found in our online repository~\cite{homepage}.
+However, these two datasets have recently received some criticism for their use as benchmark datasets and suitability as real-world datasets.
+For instance, the Adult dataset applies a binary label to determine whether an individual has an income above 50,000 USD. \citet{ding2021retiring} showed that the fairness of ML models and bias mitigation methods is depending on the income threshold, thereby potentially limiting the external validity of the Adult dataset for benchmarking. \citet{bao2021s} addressed the use of the Risk Assessment Instrument (RAI) datasets, in particular the COMPAS dataset, for benchmarking ML fairness.
+They outlined that the use of such datasets should consider domain context, rather than using them as a generic example to show the real-world performance of bias mitigation methods.